DonaldMoran/PicoRetroDisplay/README.md

 RetroPico is a graphics library for retro computers using the Raspberry Pi Pico.
 It provides functions for drawing shapes, text, and sprites on a VGA display.
 The library supports PETSCII characters and includes features such as scrolling, image rendering, and ANSI escape code handling.

+RetroPico currently communicates only over the UART, however the long term goal will be to use either spi, i2c or 8 bit parallel (preferred) for all except standard serial text.

 ### Features

 - **Text Rendering**: Supports standard 5x7 and BRL4 fonts.